Carlo910/ReHand-Project/README.md

 Re-Hand Versione 1.0 13/02/2023

 ***
+Short Description:

+Re-Hand is a device that uses 4 flex sensors, mounted on a glove, to recognize gestures.
+It is designed to be used in rehabilitation, to train subjects who experience problems in perfoming the "grasping" movement.
+Rehabilitation is done through repetition of the "grasping" gesture by playing a game by carrying out precise instructions given on the screen.
 Breve descrizione:

+Itlian version:
 Re-Hand è un dispositivo che utilizza 4 flex sensors, montati su di un guanto, per riconoscere dei gesti.
 E' stato pensato per essere utilizzato in ambito riabilitativo, per allenare soggetti che riscontrano problemi nel perfomare il movimento del "grasping".